-A no cost mortgage rate in California is when your lender covers all the closing costs (lender, third party and recording costs) associated with your mortgage in exchange for a higher interest rate.
-All things being equal; an interest rate without any closing costs is higher than an interest rate that has closing costs.
-It’s easier to obtain a no cost interest rate on a refinance than it is on a purchase.
+All things being equal; a mortgage rate without any closing costs is higher than a mortgage rate that has closing costs.
+And it’s easier to obtain a no-cost mortgage rate on a refinance than it is on a purchase.

-It usually works out where the rate increase, to obtain the no cost mortgage, is only slightly higher than the rate in which thousands of dollars in fees are charged.
+It usually works out where the rate increase, to obtain the no-cost mortgage, is only slightly higher than the rate at which thousands of dollars in fees are charged.

-Here is a basic example of how a zero cost mortgage rate works.
-Let’s say you are trying to refinance your home and here is your loan application profile:
+Here is a basic example of how a no-cost mortgage rate works.
+Let’s say you are trying to refinance your home, and here is your loan application profile;

 - Loan amount – $300,000